Socializers/socializer/README.md

 Our application is provided to help people in our local communites to invest their time on either learning new stuff related to what they struggle in their life or to entertain themselves.

-The user will be able to observe and learn a set of new skills in the education part in our web app, in addition to that , the user will have the ability to entertain him/her self in a various way that are included in the entertainment section in our app.
+The user will be able to observe and learn a set of new skills in the education part in our web app, in addition to that,the user will have the ability to entertain him/her self in a various way that are included in the entertainment section in our app.

 Our web app will have only a backend at this moment and we will add the frontend once we reach the second part of our course.

 ---------------------------------

 ## User Stories

-1- As a user I want to be able to browse the web application quickly without any interruption 2- As a user I want to observe what things I can learn in the education section of the web application 3- As a user I want to entertain myself inside the entertainment section in the web application 4- As a user I want to have a very nice experience visiting the web application 5- As a user I want to be able to sign up/in smoothly and have the abilty to edit my name , email and basic profile sections.
+1- As a user I want to be able to browse the web application quickly without any interruption.

+2- As a user I want to observe what things I can learn in the education section of the web application.

+3- As a user I want to entertain myself inside the entertainment section in the web application.

+4- As a user I want to have a very nice experience visiting the web application.

+5- As a user I want to be able to sign up/in smoothly and have the abilty to edit my name , email and basic profile sections.